 - develop rich insights regarding your own patterns and styles which are valuable in creating the changes you desire.

-- Two therapists co-facilitating
+Two counselors co-facilitating

 Students are asked to commit to attending the group through the end of the semester when they join, and can continue participation as long as it continues to be beneficial.

 Ask your counselor whether the Interpersonal Effectiveness Group is a good match for you or call 715-425-3884 to set up a group orientation meeting with the group leaders.